Dennis-DW/react_template-Design/README.md

 <<<<<<< HEAD
-# Getting Started with Create React App
+# Getting Started with react_template-Design  App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).